dynafa/varroa_mite_detector/README.md

 ![Msii7](images/msii7.png)

-####GPU Issues
+### GPU Issues

-When trying to run any neural network which uses convolution algorithms, the following code must be added to allow GPU memory growth.
+I found that when trying to run any neural network which uses convolution algorithms, at least on the Nvidia RTX series GPUs, the following code must be added to allow GPU memory growth.
 Depending on which version of Tensorflow you are using, there will be a different way to enable this.
+TF versions are just estimates, not exact.

 TF == 2.0.0
 ```python